All the top-of-the-line brands:

 PSAI Advanced Buoyancy Control (ABC) Course

-The PSAI ABC course covers the more advanced buoyancy skills, the proper trim, propulsion techniques, safety drills, equipment configurations and most importantly how all these combine to equip a diver with all rounded awareness and alertness, in normal or stressful circumstances.
-ABC is therefore for everybody who wishes to further their diving skills and to derive more fun out of diving (for environmental conservation's sake, leisure divers and underwater photographers alike).
+The PSAI ABC course covers the more advanced buoyancy skills, the proper trim, propulsion techniques, safety drills, equipment configurations and most importantly how all these combine to equip a diver with all-rounded awareness and competence, both in normal, task-loaded and stressful circumstances.
+Therefore ABC is often viewed as the preparatory course for technical diving.
+But ABC is as well for every diver who wishes to further their diving skills and to derive more fun out of diving (for environmental conservation's sake, leisure divers, safety and underwater photographers alike).
 It is not meant to be only for technical diving.

 Decompression Algorithm